Michigan approves Consumers Energy EV charging program

 The three-year, $10 million pilot program supports the state’s growing electric vehicle market through new rates, rebates and customer education.

 The program includes a Nighttime Savers Rate to encourage drivers to charge their electric vehicles between 7 p.m. and 6 a.m.
-Residential drivers who sign up for the nighttime rate will be offered up to a $500 rebate for each electric vehicle charging station.
-Consumers Energy also will offer up to $5,000 in rebates for chargers installed in public areas such as workplaces and multi-unit dwellings.
+Residential drivers who sign up for the nighttime rate will be offered a $500 rebate for each electric vehicle.
+Consumers Energy also will offer $5,000 rebates for chargers installed in public areas such as workplaces and multi-unit dwellings.

 Natural Resources Defense Council senior attorney Mark Nabong says the “program can help more people access electric cars as a clean, cheaper alternative to gasoline cars.”